WhitakerLab/WhitakerLabProjectManagement/Yini-He/Weekly-Meetings.md

 * [28 June 2019](#date-28-june-2019)
 * [17 June 2019](#date-17-june-2019)

-### Date: 22 August 2019
+### Date: 30 August 2019

 #### Who did you help this week?

-* reviewed GA's Blog and meeting minutes
+* Introduce Turing institute and our Whitaker Lab to some UCL students and share interesting brain science knowledge with them

 #### Who helped you this week?

-* Kirstie made me start to like Github
-* Ang taught me Python and gave comments to my blogs and interview
+* Ang helped me to make a weekend Python Study plan

 #### What did you achieve?

-* made a little progress in Python, now I am trying to analyze CSV with Pandas
-* After kirstie's Github class, I listened online Github course again, hoping that I could really get fun with it in the future.
-* Look deep into Ang's comment in RR and got deeper understanding of schizophrenia
+* reviewed and modified the RR introduction and thank Ang made some changes.
+* I am really enjoyed the Cambridge network day!!!Thank Kirstie gave me this chance!I especially love Prof.Bassett's research!
+Of course, the other speakers are also great!
+I got lots of motivation and inspiration from this meeting.

 #### What did you struggle with?

-* New promblem in imputation (ABCD did not give us permission to use the Michigan Imputation Server)
-  * KW: Booo - but we can do that locally :smiley:
+* keep going on Python!

 #### What would you like to work on next week?

 * Work on RR
-* learn for Python
+* learn for Python and try to analyze the relationship between questionnaire scores and the neuroimaging using Pandas DataFrame.

 #### Where do you need help from Kirstie?

-* Could you help me to solve "This branch has conflicts that must be resolved" in git?
-  * KW: We did it! :rocket::star2:
+* hope Kirstie to modify RR
+* discuss about the next step of RR.Maybe we could make a schedule,including when to submit the RR and when to apply for ABCD data

 _________